hypnopump/tr_files/README.md

 Tools for optimization.
 Evolutionary algorithms.

 ## GA/NN
-Combines the evolution of populations with their learning to select the better individuals (learn faster, better accuracy...).
+Combines the evolution of populations with their learning to create better individuals (learn faster, better accuracy...).

 # Installation
 ```